armansiddiqui00/egit/README.md

 # egit
-This sis the testing repo to learn with eclipse
+This is the testing repo to learn with eclipse EGIT